Green SSP Programs represent animal populations that are the most sustainable over time.

 Species Survival Plans are not a substitute for preserving animals in nature but are a strategy for creating healthy, self-sustaining, captive populations that can be reintroduced into restored or secured habitats.
 The ultimate goal of the plan is to release healthy animals into the wild.

-Red SSP Programs are populations that are currently unsustainable and in critical need of start-up efforts (importations) to help them increase their sustainability.
+Red SSP Programs represent animal populations that are currently unsustainable and in critical need of start-up efforts (importations) to help them increase their sustainability.

-How is the Edmonton Valley Zoo Involved?
+Edmonton Valley Zoo